ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs/quickstart-nextjs.md

 Note that we'll stringify then re-parse the data to avoid any issues with JSON serialization.
 This is just a quirk of Next.js that can sometimes cause a bug, so it's better to ensure proper serialization.

+### Read Profile UI
+> NOTE: The UI source code for this quickstart guide is quite a bit more complex (due to styling and layout) than the inline code blocks outlined in this tutorial.
+The demo app uses a `UserRow` component rather than a `UserCard`, but the functionality of each is roughly the same.
+The original code can be found in the [v1 branch](https://github.com/couchbase-examples/nextjs-quickstart/tree/v1).

 To display the user we've fetched, we'll also add a custom React component.
 To accomplish this, create a new directory outside of `pages/` and call it `components`.
 Within `components/` add a `UserCard.js` file for the following component:

 ```js